Loving your post-natal body

 By the end I was in so much pain I could hardly walk but I was proud, big and round, and ready to meet my baby.
 I listened to that voice as I went into labour and birthed my baby boy at home in what was a truly empowering and positive birth.

 It's been 4 years since I had my first baby, I had my second 8 months ago.
 I realise now, looking at my body, that the story of my babies, my 3 pregnancies and 2 births is written indelibly on my body.
 I'll never have a decent belly button, my right breast may always be bigger than the left and my eyes will never be wrinkle free but you know what?
 Babies did this to me and I wouldn't change it for the world.
 Love your birth, love your baby, love your body.

 Because of my life-changing experience in bringing two people into the world I now want to do everything I can to help other women have the birth that they want.

-As a result I set up Bumps And Births and offer Daisy antenatal classes, baby massage and yoga, tailored hypnotherapy solutions and specialist birth trauma therapy.
+As a result I set up Bumps And Births which is now a specialist pregnancy massage service.
 If you or someone you know could benefit from my services I would love to help.
 You can contact me on the number below.